Connect with others who understand.

 Written by Sarah Winfrey

 Many people who take tamoxifen (Soltamox) worry about the side effects they might experience while on the medication.
-After all, no one likes experiencing nausea, fatigue, rashes, insomnia, or any other unwanted reactions to the drug.
+Common side effects include nausea, fatigue, hot flashes, rashes, and insomnia (trouble sleeping), which can be uncomfortable.

-One side effect of tamoxifen some people worry about is weight gain.
-If you’re concerned about weight changes on this drug, here’s what you need to know about tamoxifen, weight gain, and how to manage it all.
+One side effect of tamoxifen some people are especially concerned about is unintentional weight gain.
+If you're noticing weight changes or are concerned about this possibility, here's a guide to tamoxifen, how it might relate to weight gain, and tips to help manage your health while on this medication.

 What Is Tamoxifen?

-Tamoxifen is a medication used to treat breast cancer that has tested positive for hormone receptors, which means it needs estrogen and progesterone to grow.
-Tamoxifen is often prescribed after chemotherapy or radiation to prevent a breast cancer recurrence.
-Sometimes, it is also given to people over 35 years old who have a high risk of breast cancer — which is usually discovered through genetic testing.
-Tamoxifen is similar to anastrozole (Arimidex) and other aromatase inhibitors, though it functions slightly differently in the body.
-It is a form of hormone therapy.
+Doctors often prescribe tamoxifen after chemotherapy or radiation to lower the chances of breast cancer returning (recurrence).
+Sometimes, it’s given to people over 35 years old who are at a high risk of developing breast cancer, which is often discovered through genetic testing.
+While tamoxifen is similar to drugs like anastrozole (Arimidex) and other aromatase inhibitors, it works differently by targeting estrogen receptors instead of lowering estrogen levels in the body.

 “After five months of taking it, I am noticing I suddenly have a growing upper belly that I never had before,” one member said.
 Another added, “I have gained 10 pounds since starting tamoxifen months ago.”